glaucuslinux/glaucus/cerata/gcc/README.md

 <https://gcc.gnu.org/gcc-4.9/changes.html>

+Also `musl` libc doesn't even support libmudflap in the first place.

 The first pass of GCC can be built easily without isl (isl isn't required to build GCC, simply pass --without-isl to get rid of the warnings in config.log).